Get insider access

 4. Best Lower Mid-Range Monitor TV

 The best 4k TV monitor we've tested in the lower mid-range price point is the Hisense U7N.
-Overall, it's an excellent TV for desktop PC use.
+It's not as bright as the Hisense U8/U8N and its contrast isn't as good, but it's still very bright overall and has excellent contrast due to its local dimming feature, making it an excellent TV for desktop PC use.
 It has a superbly low input lag and a very fast response time, so there's little delay between your actions with your mouse or keyboard and the on-screen action.

-It supports HDMI 2.1 bandwidth for up to 4k @ 144Hz gaming on two of its HDMI inputs, allowing it to display proper text with full chroma 4:4:4 support, even with 4k @ 144Hz signals, meaning you can enjoy a fast refresh rate and a high-resolution screen.
+It supports HDMI 2.1 bandwidth for up to 4k @ 144Hz gaming on two of its HDMI inputs and displays proper text with full chroma 4:4:4 support, even with 4k @ 144Hz signals.
 It's a great-looking TV, as it has amazing contrast due to its local dimming feature and gets very bright in both HDR and SDR.
 Unfortunately, the Hisense has a narrow viewing angle.
 It's important not to sit too close to the screen; otherwise, the sides of the screen fade and lose uniformity.
 As long as you're sitting at a comfortable viewing distance, though, it looks great in most rooms.
-It has high peak brightness to overcome glare and a high contrast ratio for deep blacks in a dark room.

 See our review